Dutching | Extensive Guide to Dutch Betting

 Yes, dutch betting is perfectly legal.
 However, as mentioned above, it may be against the terms and conditions of use of the bookmaker.

 When done right, dutching is risk-free.
 You can make a profit no matter what the actual outcome is.
 However, bookmakers also know this technique and they check their implied probability values too.
-So there are not too many dutching opportunities out there.

 In a way, yes, both techniques focus on securing a payout regardless of the actual outcome.
 Dutching is a special version of arbing that focuses especially on horse racing & multiple outcomes.